Skip to content

 TL;DR

 Start by configuring a schema provider.
-Then, configure Bufstream for for Databricks:
+Then, configure Bufstream for Databricks:

 yaml